Agenda & Reading List: Workshop and discussion on India’s Data Protection Law; Jan 9, 2020, Delhi #Ad

 Experts conducting the workshop:

-- Abhishek Malhotra (TMT Law), Nehaa Chaudhuri (Ikigai Law), Pavit Singh Katoch (Shardul Amarchand Mangaldas), Arjun Sinha (AP & Partners)
+- Abhishek Malhotra (TMT Law), Nehaa Chaudhari (Ikigai Law), Pavit Singh Katoch (Shardul Amarchand Mangaldas), Arjun Sinha (AP & Partners)

 Agenda for discussion